bishwamandal/Tictactoe/README.md

 Welcome to the Tic-Tac-Toe game!
 This simple web-based game is built using ReactJS Framework.
 It's a classic two-player game where you can challenge a friend to see who can get three in a row first.

+## Multiplayer

+In this mode, you can play with another person sitting next to you.
+- The first player is automatically selected, and the second player automatically gets their own emoji (random for every game round).
+- The player who gets 3 in a row first wins.

+## Technologies Used

+- Vite
+- React.js
+- Typescript

+## How to Play

+1. Open the game in your web browser.
+3. Click on an empty cell to place your symbol.
+4. The game will automatically switch to the other player's turn.
+5. Continue taking turns until a player wins or the game ends in a draw.
+6. To restart the game, click the "Restart" button.

 ## Screens

 ![image](https://github.com/bishwamandal/Tic-Tac-Toe/assets/102400826/fd4eb3dc-6b2b-4a3f-aad6-4edbfdcb124c)